| Trees | Indices | Help |

 |

 Transforms all rows or columns in a data field with Fast Fourier Transform.
 No leveling, windowing nor scaling is performed.
+The normalisation of FFT is symmetrical, so transformations in both directions are unitary.
 Since 2.8 the dimensions need not to be from the set of sizes returned by gwy_fft_find_nice_size().
-Since: 2.1

 |